 Among the many excellent breweries that have developed in the past few years, check out Hair of the Dog, which has a tasting room where you can sample their heady, organic beers, some of them bottle-conditioned — these improve with age, much the way wine does.
 The Cascade Brewing Barrel House, also in the Central Eastside, specializes in distinctive sour beers, developed as an intensely sensory alternative to what the owners see as Portland’s ever-escalating “hops arms race”; their expansive patio is a pleasant spot to relax in the evening.

 Hopworks Urban Brewery, with its original location on Southeast Powell Boulevard and a newer Hopworks BikeBar on North Williams, bills itself as an eco-brewpub, crafting only organic beers and powering its facility with 100% renewable energy — it also serves tasty pizzas and other delicious comfort fare.
 At the BikeBar you can help generate the building’s electricity by pedaling away on two stationary bikes.
 Upright Brewing is making waves with its emphasis on barrel-aging and heirloom, farmhouse-style beers.
-The tasting room is open Friday through Sunday.

 Great (Non-Brewery) Beer Bars